5.3. The finite-difference method#

 \(y' = \dfrac{y_{i+1} - y_i}{h}\)

-forward difference
+Forward difference

 \(y' = \dfrac{y_i - y_{i-1}}{h}\)

-backward difference
+Backward difference

 \(y' = \dfrac{y_{i+1} - y_{i-1}}{2h}\)

-central difference
+Central difference

 \(y'' = \dfrac{y_{i-1} - 2 y_i + y_{i+1}}{h^2}\)

-symmetric difference
+Symmetric difference

 The solution to a boundary value problem using then finite-difference method is determined by approximating the derivatives in the ODE using finite-differences.
 Consider the following boundary value problem

-\[ y'' = f(t,y), \qquad t \in [t_{\min}, t_{\max}], \qquad y(t_{\min}) = \alpha, \qquad y(t_{\max}) = \beta. \]
+\[ \begin{align*} y'' = f(t,y), \qquad t \in [t_0, t_{\max}], \qquad y(t_0) = a, \qquad y(t_{\max}) = b. \end{align*} \]

 Using the symmetric difference to approximate \(y''\) in the ODE we have

-Since we know that \(y_0 = \alpha\) and \(y_n = \beta\) then the first and last equations become we have a system of \(n\) equations
+Since we know that \(y_0 = a\) and \(y_n = b\) then

-\[\begin{split} \begin{align*} y_0 &= \alpha, \\ y_0 - 2y_1 + y_2 &= h^2 f(t_1, y_1), \\ y_1 - 2y_2 + y_3 &= h^2 f(t_2, y_2), \\ & \vdots \\ y_{n-3} - 2y_{n-2} + y_{n-1} &= h^2 f(t_{n-2}, y_{n-2}), \\ y_{n-2} - 2y_{n-1} + y_{n} &= h^2 f(t_{n-1}, y_{n-1}), \\ y_{n} &= \beta, \end{align*} \end{split}\]
+\[\begin{split} \begin{align*} y_0 &= a, \\ y_0 - 2y_1 + y_2 &= h^2 f(t_1, y_1), \\ y_1 - 2y_2 + y_3 &= h^2 f(t_2, y_2), \\ & \vdots \\ y_{n-3} - 2y_{n-2} + y_{n-1} &= h^2 f(t_{n-2}, y_{n-2}), \\ y_{n-2} - 2y_{n-1} + y_{n} &= h^2 f(t_{n-1}, y_{n-1}), \\ y_{n} &= b, \end{align*} \end{split}\]

 which can be written as the matrix equation

-\[\begin{split} \begin{align*} \begin{pmatrix} 1 & 0 \\ 1 & -2 & 1 \\ & 1 & -2 & 1 \\ & & \ddots & \ddots & \ddots \\ & & & 1 & -2 & 1 \\ & & & & 1 & -2 & 1 \\ & & & & & 0 & 1 \end{pmatrix} \begin{pmatrix} y_0 \\ y_1 \\ y_2 \\ \vdots \\ y_{n-2} \\ y_{n-1} \\ y_n \end{pmatrix} = \begin{pmatrix} \alpha \\ f(t_1, y_1) \\ f(t_2, y_2) \\ \vdots \\ f(t_{n-2}, y_{n-2} \\ f(t_{n-1}, y_{n-1}) \\ \beta \end{pmatrix}. \end{align*} \end{split}\]
+\[\begin{split} \begin{align*} \begin{pmatrix} 1 & 0 \\ 1 & -2 & 1 \\ & 1 & -2 & 1 \\ & & \ddots & \ddots & \ddots \\ & & & 1 & -2 & 1 \\ & & & & 1 & -2 & 1 \\ & & & & & 0 & 1 \end{pmatrix} \begin{pmatrix} y_0 \\ y_1 \\ y_2 \\ \vdots \\ y_{n-2} \\ y_{n-1} \\ y_n \end{pmatrix} = \begin{pmatrix} a \\ f(t_1, y_1) \\ f(t_2, y_2) \\ \vdots \\ f(t_{n-2}, y_{n-2} \\ f(t_{n-1}, y_{n-1}) \\ b \end{pmatrix}. \end{align*} \end{split}\]

 Example 5.4